architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/00-database-design.md

 ---
 ### 4. Create Tables

+> This step is optional!
+It costs money.
+(Less than a cup of coffee per month tho!)

 Execute `npm run create` to create the tables.
 This can take a minute.

 JSF Architect creates two tables for every table defined in the `.arc` file.
 One for `staging` and one for `production`.